bidstack-group/pubguard-sdk-android/README.md

 ## R8 / ProGuard

+If you use Pubguard as a dependency in an Android project which uses R8 as a default compiler you don’t have to do anything and you can skip this section.
+All rules are already bundled into AAR which can be interpreted by R8 automatically.
+However, if you don't use R8, you will need to follow the next steps:

 Please keep all classes that are related to the ad network, that you use.

 <details>
   <summary>Click to expand example</summary>

 ```
+-keep class com.facebook.ads.** { *; }
+-dontwarn com.facebook.ads.**

+-keep class com.vungle.** {*; }
+-dontwarn com.vungle.**

+-keep class com.unity3d.ads.** { *; }
+-dontwarn com.unity3d.ads.**

 -keep class tv.teads.** { *; }
 -dontwarn tv.teads.**